Past and Current Community Involvement

 I come from a strong family legacy of public service.
 Not a political dynasty, not a family of wealthy donors with names on buildings, but from Army, Navy, Air Force, and National Guard Veterans, union stewards, CASA and elections volunteers, and people who see value in the ideals of community before self.
 As a professor in the public affairs, management, and policy fields for nearly the last decade, I’ve made it my imperative to educate current and future public servants to the best of my ability.

 Now, I’m ready to step up.

-I love Aurora and the neighborhoods of District 28—it is a microcosm of what the United States truly looks like.
+I love Aurora and the neighborhoods of House District 40—it is a microcosm of what the United States truly looks like.
 It’s a community of grit and passion, a community of diversity and openness, and a community that shows up when change is needed and when progress must be preserved.

 As a professor at the University of Colorado Denver School of Public Affairs, I teach and research in the areas of public service ethics and leadership, public management, organizational behavior, and social entrepreneurship.
 For more on my background, you can read my professional bio here.
 In this role, I have often engaged with community stakeholders in consulting and advisory capacities on public policy and management matters, and I pride myself on my ability to confront policy issues through the use of data and evidence-based decision-making, and doing so in a collaborative spirit.